 The Cascades Female Factory abides by the State and Commonwealth Governments health directives regarding novel coronavirus (COVID-19).
 We recommend you refer to the Tasmanian Public Health website for specific information relating to travelling to/around Tasmania.

 Your safety is our priority and we are taking every precaution to ensure our site is COVID Safe.
-We are a fully vaccinated site, an accredited COVID Clean practicing business, and we have achieved ATEC COVID Ready accreditation.
+We are an accredited COVID Clean practicing business and we have achieved ATEC COVID Ready accreditation.

 It is essential that you book your tickets online prior to your visit.
 This will not only ensure your entry to the site and tours at your preferred times but will also help us to contact you should there be a need.